commerce-docs/devdocs-for-tests/config-guide/cli/logging.md

 ## Debug logging

-By default, Magento writes to the debug log (`<install_directory>/var/log/debug.log`) when it is in default or developer mode, but not when it is in production mode.
+By default, Magento writes to the debug log (`<install_directory>/var/log/debug.log`) when it is in default or develop mode, but not when it is in production mode.
 Use the `bin/magento setup:config:set --enable-debug-logging` command to change the default value.

  {:.bs-callout-info}
-As of Magento 2.2.8, you can no longer use the `bin/magento config:set dev/debug/debug_logging` command to enable or disable debug logging for the current mode.
+As of Magento 2.3.1, you can no longer use the `bin/magento config:set dev/debug/debug_logging` command to enable or disable debug logging for the current mode.

 ### To enable debug logging